 - 7. The DPC engaged with both the Data Subject (via the Recipient SA) and Respondent in relation to the subject-matter of the complaint.
-On 21 February 2023, the DPC wrote to the Respondent formally commencing its investigation and requesting the Respondent to address the concerns raised.
-The DPC emphasised the Data Subject's position that the company in question operated from their residential property and that it had ceased operating in 2019. - 8.
-On 21 March 2023, the Respondent replied to the DPC, explaining that it had reviewed its decision on foot of the DPC's intervention and agreed to delist as per the Data Subject's requests. - 9.
-On 19 April 2023, the DPC wrote to the Data Subject via the Recipient SA outlining the Respondent's response to their complaint.
-In light of the fact that the URLs had been delisted, the DPC considered that the dispute between the Data Subject and Respondent appeared to have been resolved.
+On 16 December 2022, the DPC wrote to the Respondent outlining the Data Subject's complaint, and reiterated the Data Subject's assertion that the information contained in the form of ID provided should have been sufficient to verify them.
+In the event that the Respondent was refusing to delist on any other grounds, the DPC requested that it provide, in detail, its reasoning in this regard. - 8.
+On 10 January 2023, the Respondent replied to the DPC, explaining that, having since reviewed the complaint, it had determined that the complained-of URLs were eligible for delisting.
+As a result, the Respondent delisted the complained-of URLs from being returned in a Yahoo search of the Data Subject's name and informed the Data Subject directly of same.
+The Respondent stated that, should the Data Subject have any further URLs or search terms it wished to submit for the purposes of a delisting request, the most efficient and effective means of doing so was through its online form (a link to which was provided by the Respondent). - 9.
+On 27 January 2023, the DPC wrote to the Data Subject via the Recipient SA outlining the Respondent's response to their complaint.
+The DPC's correspondence noted that the URLs which were the subject matter of the complaint had now been delisted.
+As such, the dispute between the Data Subject and Respondent appeared to have been resolved.
 In the circumstances, the DPC asked the Data Subject to notify it, within three weeks, if they were not satisfied with the outcome, so that the DPC could take further action.
-On 29 April 2023, the Data Subject confirmed to the Recipient SA that the matter had been resolved and the complaint could be closed.
-Accordingly, the complaint has been deemed to have been amicably resolved. - 10.
-On 30 May 2023, and in light of the foregoing, the DPC wrote to the Recipient SA noting that the DPC considered the complaint to have been amicably resolved and withdrawn in accordance with section 109(3) of the Act and that it would conclude the case and inform the Respondent. - 11.
+On 9 February 2023, the Data Subject confirmed to the Recipient SA that the matter had been resolved and the complaint could be closed.
+Accordingly, the complaint has been deemed to have been amicably resolved.

+- 10. On 19 April 2023, and in light of the foregoing, the DPC wrote to the Recipient SA noting that the DPC considered the complaint to have been amicably resolved and withdrawn in accordance with section 109(3) of the Act and that it would conclude the case and inform the Respondent. - 11.
 In circumstances where the subject-matter of the complaint has been amicably resolved, in full, the complaint, by virtue of Section 109(3) of the 2018 Act, is deemed to have been withdrawn by the Data Subject.